MiyanoOsu/fceux-miyoo/README.md

 Because fceux sometimes laggy and glitch so i add downgrade version, check source code on branchs, the binary on releases section "082324"

 # How to build
-You will need linux base on debian or arch linux, docker, toolchain for miyoo
+You will need linux base on debian or arch linux, docker

 ```
 # run below command if first time use docker